Volkswagen Passat GTE Estate review

 |Plug-in hybrid||34 miles||181-196mpg||33-35g/km|

-After some time off sale, the Volkswagen Passat GTE Estate returns for 2020 with an improved package compared to the previous model.
+After some time off sale, the Volkswagen Passat GTE Estate returned for 2020 with an improved package compared to the previous model.
 Gone is the old 9.9kWh battery, replaced by a new 13kWh unit that bumps the official electric range up to 34 miles.
 This helps the Passat stay on terms with rivals such as the BMW 330e Touring, Volvo V60 T8, Mercedes C-Class hybrid and its VW Group stablemate the Skoda Superb iV Estate.

 Power comes from a combination of a smooth-revving 1.4-litre, turbocharged petrol engine and an electric motor, together producing 215bhp: a six-speed automatic transmission translates this to a 0-62mph sprint in 7.6 seconds, with top speed given as 138mph.